dtekcth/data101/src/beginner/cli/packagemanagers.md

 {{ end }}

 [^Nix]: {{ .macos }} There is a package manager called nix which can be used on
-    macOS (and Linux) which is just as up to date and has more packages than Homebrew, but it is more complex and should not be used by beginners.
+    MacOS (and Linux) which is just as up to date and has more packages than Homebrew.
+It is however more complex and should not be used by beginners.